f-huel/fazbear/README.md

 Now you should be able to run the project on your localhost.

 **NOTE**: If you prefer using anything else than Xampp, you could do that as well.
 I have used Xampp for this project, so I reccomend using that.

+## Usage

+### How to
+To run the project, you need to start the server and import the database.
+You can do this by following the steps in the [Installation](#installation) section.

+When you have done that, you can run the project on your localhost.
+From this point, you can run tests to see if everything is working properly.
+You can find the tests in the [Tests](#tests) section.

+You can also use the project as a template for your own website.
+You can do this by cloning the repository and editing the files to your liking.

+### Tests
+The tests are mainly to check if the database is working properly.
+You can test several things, like:

+- Contacting "Fazbear Ent." through the contact form.
+- Applying for a job at "Fazbear Ent." through the job application form.
+- Logging in as an admin.
+- Adding, editing and deleting an event.
+- Deleting job applications.